Sandeepgaddam5432/UnQTube-/README.md

    !pip install -r requirements.txt
    ```

-6. Run the tool (command-line method recommended for Colab):
+6. Run the tool (command-line method for Colab):

    For long videos:
    ```